Frequently Asked Questions

 - We recommend any accredited, strong 4-year institution for you to be most competitive.
 We accept courses from community colleges (junior colleges), although most community college students have not performed as well historically on the PCAT, thus reducing their chances for admission.

-Not necessarily.
-You may apply when you have completed the majority of your pre-pharmacy work and your GPA is competitive.
-However, approximately 75% of our current students have a B.S. degree.
-Students who have their degrees are generally more competitive.
+A degree is not required.
+You may apply when you have completed the majority of your pre-pharmacy courses.
+Approximately 75% of our current students have a BS degree.

 We recommend taking the PCAT in the summer or fall one year prior to your desired enrollment.
 This allows sufficient time to repeat the exam if you believe you can improve your score.